The instantly recognizable style and sound of Reggie Nicholson has elevated him to

-Nicholson has performed and recorded with a wide variety of jazz and new music luminaries such as Jon Logan, Larry Frazier, Mendai, Vince Willis, Phil Cohran, Dewey Redman, James Spaulding, Henry Threadgill, Amina Claudine Myers, Muhal Richard Abrams, Ernest Dawkins, Leroy Jenkins, Edward Wilkerson, Jr., Hanah Jon Taylor, Anthony Braxton, Sam Newsome, Myra Melford, Wilber Morris, Elektra Kurtis, Billy Bang, Butch Morris, James Spaulding, Yuko Fujiyama, Oliver Lake, Fay Victor, Roy Campbell, just to name a few.
+Nicholson has performed and recorded with a wide variety of jazz and new music luminaries such as Jon Logan, Larry Frazier, Mendai, Vince Willis, Phil Cohran, Dewey Redman, James Spaulding, Henry Threadgill, Amina Claudine Myers, Muhal Richard Abrams, Ernest Dawkins, Leroy Jenkins, Edward Wilkerson, Jr., Hanah Jon Taylor, Anthony Braxton, Sam Newsome, Myra Melford, Wilber Morris, Elektra Kurtis, Billy Bang, Butch Morris, Yuko Fujiyama, Oliver Lake, Fay Victor, Roy Campbell, just to name a few.

 As a composer, he was nominated twice for the Cal Arts Composition Award in 1993/1994, and his compositions were performed throughout NYC including concerts for Roulette, Interpretations, Vision Festival, and AACM concert series.
 Nicholson has also toured throughout USA, Europe, and Japan.

 Nicholson’s recordings, which have highlighted his compositions, are “Unnecessary Noise Allowed (1997)” features his quintet, The Reggie Nicholson Concept.
 “Percussion Peace”(2005) is a solo recording experimenting with electronics and percussion instruments.
 In 2007, the premier of “Timbre Suite” (Tone Colors) was recorded live for the debut performance of the Percussion Concept. ”Surreal Feel”(2008) shows the maturity and growth of his composing skills with music for brass instruments and percussion.

 “Mettle” (2018) features his second solo recording for percussion.
 His latest recording, “No Preservatives Added” (2020), features new compositions for percussion ensemble.

 Currently, Nicholson is continuing to explore the aesthetics of his musical ideas.